You’ve decided to get serious about going solar for your home or business. Great! Here’s a few ways you can get started.

 Solar installers who are members of the California Solar & Storage Association (CALSSA) have to sign a code of ethics that commits them to good consumer-friendly practices and they stay up to date on all the changing codes & standards and regulations.
 In the past, CALSSA has kicked companies out of its association for violating the ethics code, according to CALSSA Executive Director Bernadette Del Chiaro.
 Find a CALSSA-member installer.

-Another credential that signals good skills and integrity is the North American Board of Certified Energy Practitioners (NABCEP).
+Finally, another credential that signals good skills and integrity is the North American Board of Certified Energy Practitioners (NABCEP).
 This is considered one of the most rigorous training and certification programs in the country.
-Not all great installers are NABCEP-certified, however, as it is quite expensive to obtain.
 Find a NABCEP-certified installer in your area.

 Make Sure Someone Comes to Your House At No Cost